Signs and Symptoms of Constipation in Dogs

 Diet for Digestion

-To keep your dog in their youthful, happy state, a healthy diet is key.
+To keep your dog in a youthful, happy state, a healthy diet is key.
 Proper foods can keep hormones in balance, provide your dog with all the vitamins and nutrients it needs, and keep the digestive tract clear of unwanted chemicals.
 Talk to your vet to see if wet food vs. dry food is right for your pet.
 Constipation relief in dogs comes from feeding a food that promotes a good balance of fiber along with the total nutrients for gut health.

 Here are some dietary boosters for your dog.